 Form 1099-MISC is used to report miscellaneous income received by an individual for services other than a wage-paying job.
-These payments are rendered to non-employees like sub-contractors, renters, etc.
+These payments are rendered to self employed individuals.

-Electronic filing or e-filing is an online method of filing your IRS Form 1099-MISC.
+Electronic filing or e-filing is an online method of filing form 1099-MISC.
 Below, you’ll find all the information regarding online filing and the process for having it done in just a few minutes with an IRS-authorized agent.
-ExpressIRSForms, an IRS-authorized e-file provider, ensures your details are kept secure and allows you to e-file your forms directly with the IRS.
+ExpressIRSForms, an IRS-authorized e-file provider, ensures your details are kept secure and allows you to e-file 1099-MISC forms directly with the IRS.
 You can even print and mail your recipient copies right from the same place!

 What Information is Required When Filing IRS Form 1099-MISC?

-The following data is required to file IRS Form 1099-MISC online:
+The following data is required to File 1099 MISC online

 - Payer Details: Name, EIN, Address, Payer Type, and Employee Code